-You can configure up to four values for each engine gauge or fuel gauge, to establish the upper and lower limits of the gauge and the range of desired standard operation.
+You can configure up to four values for each engine gauge or fuel gauge, to establish the upper and lower limits of the gauge, and the range of desired standard operation.
 When a value exceeds the range of standard operation, the gauge face or bar becomes red.

-Setting Description Scale minimum This value is less than the rated minimum, and it represents the lower limit of the gauge.
+Setting Description Scale minimum This value is less than the scale minimum, and it represents the lower limit of the gauge.
 This setting is not available on all gauges.
-Scale maximum This value is greater than the rated maximum, and it represents the upper limit of the gauge.
+Scale maximum This value is greater than the scale maximum, and it represents the upper limit of the gauge.
 This setting is not available on all gauges.
 Rated minimum Represents the minimum value of the standard operating range.
 Rated maximum Represents the maximum value of the standard operating range.

 - 1. From the Home screen, select Information > Engines > Menu > Gauge Setup > Set Gauge Limits.

 - 2. Select a gauge.

 - 3. Select Mode > Custom.

-- 4. Select the gauge limit you want to set (Scale Min, Scale Max, Rated Min, or Rated Max).
+- 4. Select the gauge limit you want to set (Scale Minimum, Scale Maximum, Rated Minimum, or Rated Maximum). - 5.
+Select On. - 6.
+Enter the gauge limit: - For the GPSMAP 6000 series, use the Rocker. - For the GPSMAP 7000 series, use the on-screen keyboard. - 7.
+Repeat steps 4 through 6 to set additional gauge limits.

-- 5 Select On

-- 6. Select the desired limit from the list.

-- 7. Repeat steps 4 through 6 to set additional gauge limits.

-Activating Status Alarms for Engine Gauges and Fuel Gauges
+Activating Engine and Fuel Gauge Status Alarms